JavaScriptJacksn/p5-api-movie/README.md

 - CORS 401 error
 - - Solved by adding the deployed front end app domain to the CLIENT_ORIGIN enviroment variable
+- Reviews not being retrieved using movie id as a query param
+ - Fixed by adding 'get queryset' function to Review views.py

 ## Technologies Used